les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-02-03-differences-entre-les-user-stories-et-les-specifications-des-exigences-par-ron-jeffries.markdown

 _As mentioned in our post [The Difference between User Stories and Software Requirements Specification (SRS)](), we decided to interview some Agile experts on this topic in order to reveal some confusion that may be occurring in the industry.
 This will be a series of interviews, with one interview presented in each blog post._

-Comme nous vous l’avions annoncé dans notre article intitulé [La différence entre les user stories et les spécifications des exigences](http://www.les-traducteurs-agiles.org/user-stories/2016/02/04/differences-entre-les-user-stories-et-les-specifications-des-exigences.html), nous avons décidé de parler avec des experts agiles au cours d’une série d’entretiens afin de lever l’ambiguïté qui peut exister dans l’industrie informatique sur ce sujet.
+Ainsi que nous l’avions mentionné dans notre article intitulé [La différence entre les user stories et les spécifications des exigences](http://www.les-traducteurs-agiles.org/user-stories/2016/02/04/differences-entre-les-user-stories-et-les-specifications-des-exigences.html), nous avons décidé de parler avec des experts agiles au cours d’une série d’entretiens afin de lever l’ambiguïté qui peut exister dans l’industrie informatique sur ce sujet.
 Chaque entretien de cette série fera l’objet d’un article à part entière.

 The interviewee that we present now is [Ron Jeffries](https://en.wikipedia.org/wiki/Ron_Jeffries), one of the 17 authors and signatories of the [Agile Manifesto]((http://agilemanifesto.org/iso/fr/).
 He was the onsite XP coach for the original Extreme Programming project in 1996.
 He is the proprietor of [http://ronjeffries.com](http://ronjeffries.com) and senior author of _Extreme Programming Installed_ – the second XP book after Beck’s white book – and the author of _Extreme Programming Adventures in C#_.